onmyway133/awesome-online-earning/README.md

 - [Shutterstock](https://submit.shutterstock.com) Share your work and start earning
 - [iStock Photo](https://www.istockphoto.com/) Discover royalty-free images, illustrations and videos that will make you stand out.
 - [500px](https://500px.com/) Discover and share the world’s best photos
+- [Adobe stock](https://contributor.stock.adobe.com/) Sell your content to the world's largest creative community
+- [Getty images](https://www.gettyimages.co.uk/workwithus) When customers find content they want from our sites, they purchase a license that allows them to download the file

 Video